 As I have said before, I love seeing these different verdicts in Maryland each month.
-It is always interesting to see different lawyers that you know and see what kind of cases they had and how they fared.
-What diminishes the value of Metro Verdicts, in my mind, is the turn around time.
+It is always interesting to see different lawyers that you know and see what cases they had and how they fared.
+What diminishes the value of Metro Verdicts, in my mind, is the turnaround time.
 I have a case in this month’s edition that I tried 6 months ago.
-It does not diminish the quality of the information but in the Internet era, it is not quite as enjoyable to read stale news.
+It does not diminish the quality of the information, but in the Internet era, it is not as enjoyable to read stale news.

 - Premises liability case value: national verdict statistics (keep in mind that, unlike the figures above, these do not include settlements)

 - Verdict statistics and settlement value of slip and fall cases in Maryland and nationally

 Why Some Premises Liability Cases in Maryland Are Worth Less